 What Affects How Long Water Heater Last

 Every water heater is equipped with a magnesium anode to protect it from corrosion.
-Even if almost all water heater tanks are glass-lined, they still need something to protect it against corrosion since there is almost always some defects caused during transportation, installation or even manufacturing.
+Even if most water heater tanks are glass-lined, they still need something to protect it against corrosion since there is almost always some defects caused during transportation, installation or even manufacturing.
 Instead of attacking the entire tank, corrosion will directly attack defects in the lining.

 If the glass lining inside the tank is perfect, it will provide protection for couple years, but it doesn’t last long.
 That’s why every water heater is equipped with a magnesium anode to protect it from corrosion.